AmitMY/js-prototypes/README.md

 shuffle()|Shuffles an array
-top()|Top of the array, without popping unique()|Returns an array of unique values, with no order changes
+top()|Top of the array, without popping unique()|Returns an array of unique values, with no order changes equals(array)|Returns true if both arrays are equal, false if they are not

 ---